 Crossmax ST 29 wheels

-Mavic didn’t put as much extensive research into the ST, and is instead a larger version of the ST 26, wheels they confidently say exceeded their targets in reliability and performance.
+They didn’t put as much extensive research into this model, so it’s simply a larger version of the ST 26, but they confidently say exceeded their targets in reliability and performance.
 Which helped it make the transition to twenty niner.
 Which would lead us to believe the Crossmax 26in wheels are a bit overbuilt.
 The Mavic ST falls in the mid-range with regards to price and weight.
 They are the mountain bike wheels directed at the all-mountain rider, built to be stout enough for crushing rock gardens but still light enough for fast XC style riding.
 A challenge for sure, but one it seems they’ve accomplished.
 And impressively, it’s only a small weight increase over the racy SLR at 1670g.

 Mavic used the same hub but the rim is where changes are noticed.
 The standard ISM treatment is used and they built with round Zircal spokes, with 24 on front and 20 on back.
 And the last wheelset is the entry-level, a wheel to be set up on mid-level 29ers.
 Standard spokes and nipples feature alongside a different hub and freehub and a reinforced rim.
 Weight is 2020g.
 All the hubs across the range of twenty niner wheels are fully compatible with all the different axle standards being used.
 Several spacers come with the wheels to easily fit 15mm adapters to all the possible variables of axles sizes you could possible have.
 The rims are tubeless-ready and valves with removable cores.